Photo to Listing in 7 Seconds: Unit Economics and Emotional Design in Mobile AI

 ├─ Pass → Render listing preview

-└─ Fail → Regenerate with stricter prompt OR manual fallback message
+└─ Fail → Regenerate with stricter prompt OR manual fallback

 ↓